chris-martin/chris-martin.org/in/posts/2009-06-19-math-lament/post.md

 >
 > There is nothing charming about what passes for proof in geometry class.
 > Students are presented a rigid and dogmatic format in which their so-called
-> "proofs" are to be conducted— a format as unnecessary and inappropriate as
+> “proofs” are to be conducted— a format as unnecessary and inappropriate as
 > insisting that children who wish to plant a garden refer to their flowers by
 > genus and species.